James Calvert Spence College

 James Calvert Spence College is a coeducational community school and sixth form located in Amble in the English county of Northumberland.
 The school is named after Sir James Calvert Spence, a decorated war hero and paediatrician.

-The school was formed in 2011 from the merger of Amble Middle School, Druridge Bay Community Middle School and Coquet High School.
-Today the school is based over two sites - South Avenue (lower school for pupils in years 5 to 7, who are aged 9 to 12) and Acklington Road (upper school for pupils in years 9–13, who are aged 12 to 18).
+The school was formed in 2011 from the merger of Amble Middle School, Druridge Bay Community Middle School and Coquet High School, originally serving 2 sites: South Avenue and Acklington Road, where South Avenue served as a middle school and Acklington Road a secondary school.
 The school is administered by Northumberland County Council and has an intake of pupils from Acklington, Amble, Broomhill, Hadston, Red Row, Warkworth and Widdrington.